tires go flat

 Winter Weather Prep For Your Car & Truck

-» Sadly, summer is over, fall is flying by, and winter weather will soon be upon you.
+» Sadly, summer is over and winter weather will soon be upon you.
 Before you know it, the temperatures will be plummeting.
-All drivers should do a little winter weather prep work prior to the freezing weather.
+All drivers should do a little winter prep work prior to the freezing weather.
 With icy roads and freezing conditions, make sure that your car or truck has these key maintenance tips checked & or performed to it in preparation.
 Read through this winter weather prep tip list below.

 1. Have Your Tires Inspected, Rotated, Repaired, Or Replaced To Have Your Car Or Truck Winter Weather Prepped & Ready